Bush Regeneration Workshops

 Course Content:

-- Major groups (genera) of indigenous and exotic grasses
+- Field identification of exotic grasses